dgray001/gray_online/PLANS.md

  - Can chat with individual players
  - Upgraded chatbox => emoji selector, taunts, message id, turn off emoticon converter

+Testing Plans:
+ - Formalize the ad-hoc concurrency/reconnect repro scripts (currently one-off Node scripts written per-investigation) into a real backend test suite instead of relying on agents to improvise and run them each time

 Bugs:
  - After reconnecting sometimes in backend the connection is nil (or delete_timer is not nil) => noticed when using client_id url param but not sure if that matters